TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 If a goroutine blocks because of waiting for I/O, the Go runtime scheduler swaps another runnable goroutine onto the thread.

 We can start running a function `f(x)` inside a goroutine using `go f(x)`, The evaluation of `f` and `x` happens in the current goroutine and the execution of `f(x)` happens in the new goroutine.

+When a goroutine panics, it crashes the entire process.

 ### Channel